-- A. ensure the performance of mission-essential functions/operations; - B. minimize damage and losses; - c. establish succession of authority in the event a disruption renders agency leadership unable, unavailable, or incapable of assuming and performing their authorities and responsibilities of office; - D. reduce or mitigate disruptions to operations; - E. ensure that alternate facilities are established to accommodate the continuation of mission-essential functions; - F. protect essential facilities, equipment, vital records, and other assets;
+- A. ensure the performance of mission-essential functions/operations; - B. minimize damage and losses; - c. establish succession of authority in the event a disruption renders agency leadership unable, unavailable, or incapable of assuming and performing their authorities and responsibilities of office; - D. reduce or mitigate disruptions to operations; - ensure that alternate facilities are established to accommodate the continuation of mission-essential functions; - F. protect essential facilities, equipment, vital records, and other assets;

-- G. achieve timely and orderly reconstitution and resumption of full service to both internal and external stakeholders; and - H. validate COOP plan readiness through a dynamic, integrated test, training, and exercise program to support the implementation of the COOP plan.
+- G. achieve timely and orderly reconstitution and resumption of full service to both internal and external stakeholders; and - H. validate the COOP plan readiness through a dynamic, integrated test, training, and exercise program to support the implementation of the COOP plan.

-I-2 Relevant Information and Scope
+1-2 Relevant Information and Scope

 ELCB oversees school readiness and voluntary pre-kindergarten services for Brevard County, Florida.
 The main office is located at 1018 S. Florida Ave., Rockledge, FL 32955.
 The primary phone number for ELCB is (321) 637-1800.
 The facsimile number is (321) 637-7244.
 The main contact for this COOP plan is the Executive Director.
-The Executive Director is supported by the following: Director of Human Resources, Director of Business Operations, Director of Program Initiatives and Director of Information Technology.
+The Executive Director is supported by the following: Director of Quality Assurance, Director of Operations and Administration, Director of Finance, Director of Family Services and Director of Community Outreach.
 Refer to Attachment 1.
 The Coalition is its own fiscal agent.

-I-3 Policy
+1-3 Policy